Indezine Logo

 Duplicating Slides within Slides Pane

-Slides to be duplicated selected within the Slides Pane
+Slides selected within the Slides Pane

 Keyboard Shortcuts for PowerPoint